 - Harris County (Texas): 57,071 cases

 The virus has been spreading in U.S. communities since February, says the CDC—these are called “community spread” cases.
 These are detected in people who don’t report any known exposure to someone else with COVID-19.
 Basically, they got the illness—likely in their own community—but exactly where or when they were exposed to it is unknown.

 As of July 22, there have been 142,073 deaths from COVID-19 reported in the United States, according to Johns Hopkins.

 This coronavirus outbreak is a new type of coronavirus that just spread from animals to humans in December 2019, says the CDC.
 Coronaviruses are a family of viruses found in certain animals, and in the past, there have been rare cases where they can infect humans and start to spread from person to person.

 That’s what happened with Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 Experts are now calling the new version of this virus SARS-CoV-2 because it appears to be distantly related to the first SARS-CoV.
 All three of these viruses appear to have come from bats.

-Because this virus is barely months old, top scientists are still uncovering the facts about SARS-CoV-2 and the illness it causes, COVID-19.
-Much of what experts are saying comes from educated guesses based on how other coronaviruses operate, like SARS-CoV and MERS-CoV.
+Because this virus is barely half a year old, top scientists are still uncovering the facts about SARS-CoV-2 and the illness it causes, COVID-19.
+Much of what experts are saying comes from educated guesses based on how other coronaviruses, like SARS-CoV and MERS-CoV, operate.

 4. The Virus Spreads in 3 Ways